Nooberieno/jura/README.md

 You can also follow the regular installation

 # Extras
-If you want to have acces to jura from anywhere you need to adds it path to your .bashrc file.
+If you want to have acces to jura from anywhere you need to add it path to your .bashrc file.

 Locate your .bashrc file(usually located in your home folder).